Skip to main content

 Remarks

-This function constrains a set of interval variables to not overlap.
+This function constrains a set of interval variables so they do not overlap.
 That is, for each pair of interval variables x and y, one of the following must hold:

 1. Interval variable x or y is absent.
-In this case, the absent interval is not scheduled (the task is not performed) and therefore it cannot overlap with any other interval.
+In this case, the absent interval is not scheduled (the task is not performed), so it cannot overlap with any other interval.
 Only optional interval variables can be absent.

 2. Interval variable x is before y, that is, x.end() is less than or equal to y.start().

-3. Interval variable y is before x, that is, y.end() is less than or equal to x.start().
+3. The interval variable y is before x.
+That is, y.end() is less than or equal to x.start().

 The function can also take a square array transitions of minimum transition times between the intervals.
 The transition time is the time that must elapse between the end of the first interval and the start of the second interval.
 The transition time cannot be negative.
 When transition times are specified, the above conditions 2 and 3 are modified as follows: